 Kathleen's sister, Lisa Lamb, died of cancer in 2011.

 Dabo Swinney's Coaching Journey

 Dabo Swinney was a graduate assistant at Alabama under Gene Stallings for a couple of years before leading the Tide’s wide receivers and tight ends until 2000.
 He was then fired from his position after Mike DeBose was kicked off town, leaving Swinney without a job.

 It wasn't until Tommy Bowden, who knew Swinney from his days at Alabama, offered him the wide receivers coach position at Clemson University for the 2003.
 He has been in South Carolina ever since.

-From receivers coach to assistant head coach to offensive coordinator to interim head coach to being the full-time leader and head football coach of the Tigers’ program, Swinney has endured a lot and made a name for himself as a college football coach.
+From receivers coach to assistant head coach to offensive coordinator to interim head coach to being the full-time leader and head football coach of the Tigers' program, Swinney has endured a lot and made a name for himself as a college football coach.

-Swinney has won two national titles, six ACC championships, and is a two-time ACC Coach of the Year.
+Swinney has won two national titles, seven ACC championships, and is a two-time ACC Coach of the Year.
 Clemson consistently churns out NFL football players, too.

 Most importantly, Kathleen has been right there with him.

 Dabo Swinney's Kids

 Dabo and Kathleen Swinney have three children.
 Will Swinney is a senior wide receiver on the Clemson football team, played his last season in 2021.
 But the Swinney family football dysnasty didn't end there.
-Drew Swinney is a sophomore and a fellow walk-on receiver with the football program.
+Drew Swinney is a junior and a fellow walk-on receiver with the football program.
 Clay Swinney is also a member of the Tigers receiver corps.
 Needless to say, football runs in the Swinney bloodline.